M.A.R.S. Rover Robot for Microbit or Pi Zero

 You should allow 2 hours to build this if you are used to assembling kits of this nature.
 If it is your first assembly of something like this, then you may have to double the expected timeframe.

-The main board is the only difference between the 2 models.
+The main board is the only difference between the 2 models (apart from the different shape mast head).
 You can also purchase the main boards separately, so could quickly swap from Microbit to Pi Zero, or vice versa, with just a few screws.